DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (c) The name of the course attended.

-(d) The number of classroom hours completed by the student or licensee.
+(d) The number of classroom hours completed by the student.

 (e) The date of course completion.